AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

     ![](assets/send.png)

-1. The sending progress is displayed alongside with three KPIs.
+1. The sending progress is displayed.
+Check the KPIs displayed.
+You can also check the logs.
+For more on this, see this [section](#send).

     ![](assets/send2.png)